Script Editor

 ANTs — Advanced Normalization Tools

-State-of-the-art non-linear registration, segmentation and cortical thickness.
+State-of-the-art non-linear registration, N4 bias correction and cortical thickness.
+Use pre-built binaries for fastest setup.

-Ubuntu / WSL terminal
+Ubuntu (WSL) terminal

 wget https://github.com/ANTsX/ANTs/releases/download/v2.5.3/ants-2.5.3-ubuntu-22.04-X64-gcc.zip